uraniumreza/uraniumreza-blog/content/tunneling-your-local-servers/index.md

 Ngrok is easy to install.
 Download a single binary with zero run-time dependencies, unzip it and run it on your terminal.

 [**ngrok - download**
-_ngrok secure introspectable tunnels to localhost webhook development tool and debugging tool_ngrok.com](https://ngrok.com/download "https://ngrok.com/download")[](https://ngrok.com/download)
+\_ngrok secure introspectable tunnels to localhost webhook development tool and debugging tool_ngrok.com](https://ngrok.com/download 'https://ngrok.com/download')[](https://ngrok.com/download)

 On Linux or OSX you can unzip ngrok from a terminal with the following command.
 On Windows, just double click ngrok.zip.